sKeerthana4734/Banana-Leaf-Disease-Detection/README.md

 # Banana-Leaf-Disease-Detection

 This project was developed using tensorflow model to detect the type of disease that has affected the banana leaves.
+The model detects the following 3 types of banana leaf diseases: Sigatoka, Bacterial wilt and Pestalotiopsis.
 The model was trained on colab with suffient amount of images and saved to make predictions on the user image.
 The saved model is integrated to a web interface using python flask to provide end-user experience.
+* Training Platform: Google Colab
+* Data Annotation: LabelImg from python packages
+* Model: Faster RCNN
+* Data Source: Kaggle and Github
+* Front-end: HTML, CSS
+* Back-end: Python flask

 ### Project output images:
 #### 1. Landing page.<br><br>